Variational analysis in one and two dimensions of a frustrated spin system: chirality transitions and magnetic anisotropic transitions: Abstract

 \section{Abstract}

-We study the energy of a ferromagnetic/antiferromagnetic frustrated spin system with values on two disjoint circumferences of the 3-dimensional unit sphere in a one-dimensional and two-dimensional domain.
-It consists on the sum of a term that depends on the nearest and next-to-nearest interactions and a penalizing term that counts the spin's magnetic anisotropy transitions.
+We study the energy of a ferromagnetic/antiferromagnetic frustrated spin system where the spin takes values on two disjoint circles of the 2-dimensional unit sphere.
+This analysis will be carried out first on a one-dimensional lattice and then on a two-dimensional lattice.
+The energy consists of the sum of a term that depends on nearest and next-to-nearest interactions and a penalizing term related to the spins' magnetic anisotropy transitions.
 We analyze the asymptotic behaviour of the energy, that is when the system is close to the helimagnet/ferromagnet transition point as the number of particles diverges.
-In the one-dimensional setting we compute the $\Gamma$-limit of renormalizations of the energy at first and second order.
+In the one-dimensional setting we compute the $\Gamma$-limit of scalings of the energy at first and second order.
 As a result, it is shown how much energy the system spends for any magnetic anistropy transition and chirality transition.
-In the two-dimensional setting, by computing the $\Gamma$-limit of the renormalization of the energy at second order, we we prove the emergence and study the geometric rigidity of chirality transitions.
+In the two-dimensional setting, by computing the $\Gamma$-limit of a scaling of the energy, we study the geometric rigidity of chirality transitions.